code-and-effect/effective_test_bot/README.md

 Run `rake test:bot:environment` to validate your testing environment.
 Ensures that all fixtures and seeds are properly initialized.
 Makes sure database transactions and web sessions correctly reset between tests.

-Provides a DSL of class and instance level 1-liners that run entire test suites, checking many assertions all at once.
+Adds many class and instance level 1-liners to run entire test suites and check many assertions all at once.

 Autosaves an animated .gif for any failing test.